-dining area);"
+dining area including set up and pack down);"

 - 1.2.
 Condition 3.2 shall be amended as follows: - "3.
-Public Floor Area and Maximum Occupancy - 3.2 Eating House - 3.2.1 The maximum number of patrons for the Eating House shall not exceed 35 persons at any time during the approved hours of operation, however further limited to the following areas within the development:
+Public Floor Area and Maximum Occupancy - 3.2 Eating House - 3.2.1 The maximum number of patrons for the Eating House on the approved plans shall not exceed 35 persons at any time during the approved hours of operation, however further limited to the following areas within the development:

-- 3.2.1.1 Of the maximum 35 persons permitted above, that a maximum number of patrons within the outdoor eating area as highlighted yellow on the approved plans shall not exceed six (6) persons at any time between the hours of 8.00am and 5.00pm Monday to Friday, 8.00am and 4.00pm Saturday and five (5) persons 9.00am and 4.00pm Sunday and Public Holidays. - 3.2.3 Of the maximum 35 patrons permitted above, that a maximum number of patrons within the on-site alfresco dining area as shown highlighted green on the approved plans shall not exceed 14 persons at any time between the hours of 9.00am and 4.00pm Sunday and Public Holidays;"
+- 3.2.1.1 Of the maximum 35 persons permitted above, that a maximum number of patrons within the outdoor eating area shall not exceed six (6) persons at any time between the hours of 8.00am and 5.00pm Monday to Friday, 8.00am and 4.00pm Saturday and five (5) persons 9.00am and 4.00pm Sunday and Public Holidays. - 3.2.3 Of the maximum 35 patrons permitted above, that a maximum number of patrons within the on-site alfresco dining area as shown highlighted green on the approved plans shall not exceed 14 persons at any time between the hours of 9.00am and 4.00pm Sunday and Public Holidays;"